 For more information on specific CMRS publications, select from the menu at left, or this list:

-The Echo of Music: Essays in Honor of Marie Louise Göllner (Harmonie Park Press 2004), edited by Blair Sullivan, including topics such as Saint Cecilia, Medieval Literature's Silent Music, Musical Exemplifications of Eternity and Measured Time, and Smart Women, Tough Choices.
+The Echo of Music: Essays in Honor of Marie Louise Göllner (Harmonie Park Press 2004), edited by Blair Sullivan, includes topics such as Saint Cecilia, Medieval Literature's Silent Music, Musical Exemplifications of Eternity and Measured Time, and Smart Women, Tough Choices.
 This collection originated from a CMRS conference held on April 22, 2000, to honor Professor Göllner upon her retirement after thirty years as a member of the UCLA Department of Musicology (1970-2000).
 She had been an active member of CMRS throughout her career at UCLA.
 The volume contains essays by Larry Ayres (CSB), Nicole Baker (CSU Fullerton), Murray C. Bradshaw (UCLA), Edward Condren (UCLA), Theodor Göllner (Bavarian Academy of Sciences), Richard Hudson (UCLA), H.A.
 Kelly (UCLA), Heike Lammers, William Mahrt (Stanford), Alejandro Planchart (UCSB), Blair Sullivan (UCLA), and Nancy van Deusen (Claremont Graduate University).
-More information is avalable at the Harmonie Press website.

 A limited edition facsimile of the 1501 Aldine Edition of Le Cose Volgari de Messer Francesco Petrarcha, revised and amended by Master Pietro Bembo, Venetian Noble in the Ahmanson-Murphy Collection at UCLA was published by Alecto Historical Editions (1997) in association with A.I.S.L.L.I. and the Ahmanson Foundation.
 It includes a foreword by Jeremy Parzen and a note on the Aldine italic type and octavo format by Luigi Balsamo.
 Two versions were produced: a true facsimile (paper, ink, and binding matching the original) and a printed copy.
 The publication was sponsored by UCLA's Department of Italian and copies are available for purchase through them.
 Call 310-825-1940 or email firstname.lastname@example.org.